 Abstract

 If you live in an area where earthquakes happen, you might be especially interested in this science project.
-You'll learn how to build your own seismograph and how to use it to detect ground motion.
+You will learn how to build your own seismograph and how to use it to detect ground motion.

 Objective